Opioid epidemic not just a rural problem. Big cities also grapple with scourge.

 The opioid epidemic is fast becoming a big city problem.

-There has been a 54 percent increase in overdoses from July 2016 through September 2017 in the major metro areas of 16 states surveyed by the federal Centers for Disease Control and Prevention — a chunk of the country that includes Chicago, Philadelphia, Milwaukee, Cleveland and Columbus, Ohio.
+There was a 54 percent increase in overdoses from July 2016 through September 2017 in the major metro areas of 16 states surveyed by the federal Centers for Disease Control and Prevention — a chunk of the country that includes Chicago, Philadelphia, Milwaukee, Cleveland and Columbus, Ohio.

 Nationwide, the scourge that President Donald Trump has vowed to defeat shows no sign of abating, with a 30 percent increase in opioid overdoses reported during that same period, the data released Tuesday shows.

-Anne Schuchat, the CDC's acting director, said the grim new arithmetic, which came from emergency room statistics, confirms their suspicions.
+Anne Schuchat, the CDC's acting director, said the grim new arithmetic, which came from emergency room statistics, confirmed some suspicions.

-Asked specifically about the rise in urban opioid overdoses, Schuchat said they suspect a "change in the toxicity" of the drugs on the street.
+Asked specifically about the rise in urban opioid overdoses, Schuchat said health officials suspect a "change in the toxicity" of drugs on the street.

-Urban heroin dealers have been boosting their profits by cutting their drugs with fentanyl, which is 25 to 50 times more powerful.
-That combination was the reason why Columbus was averaging one fatal overdose per day the first half of last year.
+Urban heroin dealers have been boosting profits by cutting their drugs with fentanyl, which is 25 to 50 times more powerful.
+That combination was why Columbus was averaging one fatal overdose per day in the first half of last year.

 "The issue of cutting heroin with fentanyl is a very major problem right now," Schuchat said.
 "What you are seeing in Columbus is for sure occurring in other areas."